 Range & Habitat: The native Yellow Star Grass occurs in most counties of Illinois (see Distribution Map).
 While it is widely distributed, this plant is not particularly common in any given locality.
 Habitats include prairies, hill prairies, edges of bluffs, savannas, open woodlands and paths through woodlands, fens, sandstone glades, abandoned fields, and lawns.
 Like Claytonia virginica (Spring Beauty), Yellow Star Grass can spread into lawns if mowing is delayed until late in the spring.

 Faunal Associations: The flowers attract small bees primarily, including Little Carpenter bees (Ceratina spp.), Mason bees (Osmia spp.), and Halictid bees (Halictus spp., Lasioglossum spp., & others).
 These insects collect pollen and they are females.
 Other insect visitors include Syrphid flies and beetles that feed on the pollen.
 The flowers do not produce nectar.
 Cross-pollination is required for fertile seeds to develop.
 Among vertebrate animals, small rodents occasionally eat the corms.
 Otherwise, little information is available regarding this plant's relationships to other fauna.

-Photographic Location: The photographs were taken at a cemetery prairie and a wooded bluff in east-central Illinois.
+Photographic Location: The photographs were taken at the Loda Cemetery Prairie and wooded bluffs in east-central Illinois and west-central Indiana.